wagtail/wagtail/docs/contributing/documentation_guidelines.md

 ### Links

-Links are fundamental in the documentation.
+Links are fundamental in documentation.
 Use internal links to tie your content to other docs, and external links as needed.
 Pick relevant text for links, so readers know where they will land.

 Don’t rely on [`links over code`](https://www.example.com/), as they are impossible to spot.